-I arrived, dressed in a suit, briefcase in hand, I walked through busy hospital hallways with clinicians in scrubs running from room to room, patients roaming the halls in smocks, scary-looking at the equipment being wheeled by.
+I arrived, dressed in a suit, briefcase in hand, I walked through busy hospital hallways with clinicians in scrubs running from room to room, patients roaming the halls in smocks, scary-looking equipment being wheeled by.

 It was like entering a parallel universe.

 The good news for anyone coming into healthcare is that there are many similarities to other industries you have worked in.
 Healthcare organizations act like large corporations in most ways.

 They are financially driven, they buy technology to solve problems, they have defined processes in the way they buy, they want to lower costs and increase revenues, and they are full of smart people who want to be good at their jobs.

 But, there are some important differences that you have to understand.
 For anyone making the transition to healthcare, you must learn these things.

 So, if you can master these issues, you are on your way to being successful.

 1. Healthcare is like a parallel universe with a different economic model